MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 6: Edit workspace

 Make changes to the workspace.
-This can be creating deleting an item, or editing an item.
-For this tutorial, we'll edit the dataset.
+Workspace changes include creating, deleting, or editing an item.
+In this tutorial, we edit the dataset.
-From Azure Devops, go to the *MyFoods* branch and edit the dataset. o to file MyFoodsIncome.Dataset/model.bim and change the value on line 142 from "true" to "FALSE".
+From Azure Devops, go to the *MyFoods* branch and edit the dataset.
+Go to file *MyFoodsIncome.Dataset/model.bim* and change the value on line 142 from "true" to "false".

 1. Create a new branch from the *MyFoods* branch.
 Name the new branch *MyFoods-Edit*.

   :::image type="content" source="media/cicd-tutorial/create-new-branch.png" alt-text="Screenshot of create new branch in DevOps.":::

-1. Go to file MyFoodsIncome.Dataset/model.bim and change the value on line 142 from "true" to "FALSE".
+1. Go to file MyFoodsIncome.Dataset/model.bim and change the value on line 142 from "true" to "false".

   :::image type="content" source="media/cicd-tutorial/edit-workspace.png" alt-text="Screenshot of workspace edit in DevOps.":::